ISSUIUC/ISS-PCB/ISS-PCB-CONVENTIONS.md

 ### Labels

 Don't use global labels.
-Hierarchical labels are the prefered label and should be used.
+Hierarchical labels are always the prefered label.

 Labels should always face up (Never to the side where someone looking at the schematic has to tilt their head)